 If you are not using the most recent version of the EPIC client, proceed with these upgrade instructions.

-Before you can begin to use the latest version of the EPIC client, you must have Java 8 installed on the system that hosts the EPIC client.
-(As part of the end-of-life for TLS v1.0 support, Java 7 is no longer supported.)
-If this system also hosts other tools, such as Pentaho ETL, you should ensure that they are compatible with Java 8 or move them to another system before upgrading your Java environment.
+The latest version of the EPIC client is configured to work with OpenJDK 8, which must be installed on the system that hosts the EPIC client.
+If this system also hosts other tools, such as Pentaho ETL, you should ensure that they are compatible with AdoptOpenJDK or move them to another system before upgrading your Java environment.

 - Stop any active EPIC process and pause any scheduled jobs that may cause EPIC processes to start.

-- Download Java 8 from http://www.oracle.com and install it according to the instructions.
+- Download OpenJDK 8 from AdopOpenJDK install it according to the instructions.

 - Don't forget that the location of the Java Development Kit (JDK) or Java Runtime Environment (JRE) must be defined by the JAVA_HOME system variable or included directly on the system PATH.

 - Resume any paused jobs or processes.

 Patching an EPIC client requires overwriting your existing EPIC client files with the new EPIC client files.
 The EPIC client does not include an installer.

 It is recommended to complete these steps on a non-production or staging environment before upgrading your production deployment.